Adrian Parr

-Adrian Parr (born 1967) is an Australian-born philosopher and cultural critic.
-She specializes in environmental philosophy and activism.
-In addition, she published on the sustainability movement, climate change politics, activist culture, and creative practice.
+Adrian Elisheva Parr Zaretsky (born 1967) is an Australian-born philosopher, creative, filmmaker, and dean of the College of Design at the University of Oregon, United States.
+She specializes in cultural theory and eco-criticism.
+In addition, she published on sustainability culture, climate change politics, and creative practice.

 Biography

-Parr was born in Sydney Australia.
-Her father, Mike Parr, and her aunt, Julie Rrap, are contemporary Australian artists who introduced Parr to the world of activist culture at an early age.
+Adrian Elisheva Parr Zaretsky was born in Sydney, Australia.
 She completed her bachelor's degree with First Class Honors in Philosophy at Deakin University in 1998, followed by a Master's in Philosophy in 2000.
 She began her PhD studies under the direction of the feminist philosopher Claire Colebrook.
-Parr's PhD dissertation "Creative Production: From Da Vinci to Deleuze" was revised and published by Edwin Mellen Press in 2003.
+Her PhD dissertation "Creative Production: From Da Vinci to Deleuze" was revised and published by Edwin Mellen Press in 2003.

 Between 2003 and 2006 she was a professor of cultural criticism at Savannah College of Art and Design.
-Whilst in Savannah, Parr co-founded (with Avantika Bawa and Celina Jeffery) Drain: A Journal of Contemporary Art and Culture.
+Whilst in Savannah, Parr Zaretsky co-founded (with Avantika Bawa and Celina Jeffery) Drain: A Journal of Contemporary Art and Culture.

 In 2006 she moved to the University of Cincinnati.
-Parr was a tenured Full Professor with a joint appointment in the Department of Political Science and the School of Architecture and the Interior Design at the University of Cincinnati.
+She was a tenured Full Professor with a joint appointment in the Department of Political Science and the School of Architecture and Interior Design at the University of Cincinnati.

 In 2011 she was awarded the Rieveschl Award for Scholarly and Creative Work.
 This distinguished award recognizes a University of Cincinnati faculty for professional achievement in creative and scholarly work.

 In 2013, she was appointed Director of The Charles Phelps Taft Research Center and Chair of Taft Faculty.

-In 2013, Parr was one of the speakers at the "March Against Monsanto" rally held in Cincinnati, Ohio.
-The Cincinnati rally was part of a national movement of protests that called attention to the dangers of using genetically modified food.
-The protest spotlighted the companies that use genetically modified food.

-In 2013 Parr was appointed as UNESCO water chair.
 In July 2017, she was one of the founding signatories for the Geneva Actions on Human Water Security.

-In March 2018, Parr was appointed Dean of the College of Architecture, Planning and Public Affairs (CAPPA) at the University of Texas at Arlington (UTA).
-In November 2020, Parr was named incoming Dean of the College of Design at the University of Oregon.
+In March 2018, Parr Zaretsky was appointed Dean of the College of Architecture, Planning and Public Affairs (CAPPA) at the University of Texas at Arlington (UTA).